dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 true convergence because that quickly butts up against limits imposed by spatial or temporal complexity.
-However, if it begins to represent these inferred structures as approximated sparse graphs, then it can use the method from the section on Hexagram twelve to recombinate epistemological structures.
+However, if it begins to represent these inferred structures as approximated sparse graphs, then it can use the method from the section on Hexagram 12 to recombinate epistemological structures.
 Eventually, it will find that the sparse graphs represent approximations of the more clear metaphysical forms.